Carole Beaulieu

 Business / Arts

-Robert J. Foster, B.A, M.A.
-(Economics), CFA, is Founder, President and CEO of Capital Canada Limited, an independent investment banking firm in Toronto.
+Robert J. Foster, C.M., MA, CFA, is the Founder, President, and CEO of Capital Canada Limited, an independent investment banking firm.
+Mr. Foster focuses on the entrepreneur in the private markets, negotiating and structuring mergers, acquisitions, and financings.
+Business / Arts

 Committee Member